Entertainment

 Story & Screenplay

-It wouldn’t have been easy to adapt a Vietnam War-themed Hollywood drama from 1994 into an Indian tale that unfolds over several decades.
+It wouldn’t have been easy to adapt a Vietnam War-themed Hollywood drama from 1994 into an Indian tale.
+That unfolds over several decades.
 Nevertheless, screenwriter Atul Kulkarni does a respectable job of handling it, giving actor Aamir Khan enough room for the emotional maneuvers needed to flesh out a nerdy but brash man coming to terms with the complicated world around him without ever losing his innocence, optimism, or chutzpah.

 Aamir Khan’s movie Laal Singh Chaddha is said to be a remake of 1994 Tom Hanks starer Hollywood blockbuster Forrest Gump.
 Is it true though?
 Forrest Gump is an enchanting and creative parable about a contemporary holy fool.
-The film was a multiple award-winner, garnering 1994 Oscars for Best Picture, Best Actor (Tom Hanks), Best Director (Robert Zemeckis), Best Visual Effects, Best Editing, and Best Writing based on material from another medium (screenplay by Eric Roth based on the 1986 novel by Winston Groom).
+The film was a multiple award-winner.
+Garnering 1994 Oscars for Best Picture, Best Actor (Tom Hanks), Best Director (Robert Zemeckis), Best Visual Effects, Best Editing, and Best Writing based on material from another medium (screenplay by Eric Roth based on the 1986 novel by Winston Groom).

 Beautifully helmed by Advait Chandan, the film Laal Singh Chaddha is unmistakably not a remake of the Tom Hanks-starring Forrest Gump from 1994.
-A basic adaptation of Eric Roth’s original storyboard, this movie effortlessly fits within India’s history, culture, and tradition despite the fact that the creators have formally acquired the rights from the original studios.
+A basic adaptation of Eric Roth’s original storyboard, this movie effortlessly fits within India’s history, culture, and tradition.
+Despite the fact that the creators have formally acquired the rights from the original studios.

 Watch the trailer of Laal Singh Chaddha here: